MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Performance fixes for decrypting SMIME emails in Outlook's reading pane.
 To implement this fix, enable the [**OutlookSkipSmimeOnReadingPaneEnabled**](clientv2-admin-guide-customizations.md#prevent-outlook-performance-issues-with-smime-emails) advanced property.
 - Fixes for [decrypting PST files](clientv2-admin-guide-file-types.md) that contain password-encrypted files.
 Decrypting PST files no longer fails if the PST file contains a password-protected file.
 - Removing a protection label that is not included in your scoped policy now removes both the label and protection from the content.

-## Version 2.7.101.0

-Unified labeling scanner and client version 2.7.101.0

-**Released** 08/23/2020

-**Supported through** 3/22/2021

-**Fix**:

-Fixed issue for PPT, Excel and Word users which resulted in files freezing, crashing, or being forced to repeat save that was related to mandatory labels configured with protection, watermarking, and/or content marking.

 ## Next steps